 Louis Demetrius Alvanis

-Since his highly acclaimed Royal Festival Hall concerto debut before a capacity audience, London-born pianist Louis Demetrius Alvanis has established an international career and a reputation as a musician of outstanding brilliance and sensitivity.
-He performs throughout Europe, the UK, and in the USA every season, in addition to regular London appearances where he has played solo recitals in the major concert halls such as the Queen Elizabeth Hall, Fairfield Halls, St Johns Smith Square, Wigmore Hall and the Barbican Hall.
+Since his highly acclaimed Royal Festival Hall concerto debut before a capacity audience, London-born pianist Louis Demetrius Alvanis has established an international career and a reputation as a musician of outstanding brilliance and sensitivity, performing in Europe, the USA, the Far East and in the UK; in London he has played solo recitals in the major concert halls such as the Queen Elizabeth Hall, Fairfield Halls, St Johns Smith Square, Wigmore Hall and the Barbican Hall.

-Alvanis is a regular guest at many prestigious international festivals and venues, amongst which the Societa del Quartetto Italy, Tarpon Springs Performing Arts Series USA, Toyota Concert Hall Japan, Centre Musical Bosendorfer Paris, Sligo Arts Festival, Windsor Festival, National Concert Hall Celebrity Recital Series Dublin, Saint-Amand Montrond Festival in France, Bern Casino in Switzerland, Santo Stefano Festival Bologna, Musikseminar in Hamburg, Martinu Concert Hall for Trutnov European Musical Summer Festival, Josef Suk Spring Festival and Bystrice pod Hostynem Festival Czech Republic, Pharos Trust Concert Series Cyprus, Alba Music Festival, and Villa Carlotta Concert Series on Lake Como in Italy.
-On many occasions he has appeared in Poland; the Ostrogski Palace in Warsaw for the International Federation of Chopin Societies, the Powsin International Piano Festival, Chopin’s birthplace in Zelazowa Wola, and open air all-Chopin recitals under the Chopin Monument at the Lazienki Park in Warsaw; in London he is a regular performer for the Chopin Society.
+Alvanis is a regular guest at many prestigious international festivals and venues, amongst which the Societa del Quartetto Italy, Toyota Concert Hall Japan, Tarpon Springs Performing Arts Center USA, Sligo Arts Festival, Windsor Festival, National Concert Hall Celebrity Recital Series Dublin, Saint-Amand Montrond Festival in France, Bern Casino in Switzerland, Santo Stefano Festival Bologna, Musikseminar in Hamburg, Martinu Concert Hall for Trutnov European Musical Summer Festival, Josef Suk Spring Festival and Bystrice pod Hostynem Festival Czech Republic, Pharos Trust Concert Series Cyprus, Alba Music Festival, and Villa Carlotta Concert Series on Lake Como in Italy.
+He has appeared in Poland on many occasions; at the Powsin International Piano Festival, Staszic Palace, Chopin’s birthplace in Zelazowa Wola, Ostrogski Palace, and open air all-Chopin recitals under the Chopin Monument at the Lazienki Park in Warsaw, in addition to regular recitals for the Chopin Society in London.

 He has performed with many international soloists and ensembles, such as Kyung-Wha Chung, the Aviv Quartet, Ayako Yoshida, and with orchestras including the Royal Philharmonic Orchestra, London Mozart Players, Bern Symphony Orchestra, LSSO, Aikoros Chamber Orchestra, YMSO, Cyprus State Orchestra, Moldova National Philharmonic, Polish Chamber Philharmonic, Prague Philharmonic Collegium, Florence Chamber Orchestra, with conductors such as Fabio Marco Brunelli, Wojciech Rajski, Marios Papadopoulos, James Blair, Poul Jorgensen and Peter Maag.

 Louis Demetrius Alvanis began his early studies with his father Donis Alvanis.
 He gave his first public performance at the South Bank's Purcell Room when he was nine years old whilst studying with the Leschetizky disciple Rose Inlander-Gover.
-He later played to Nadia Boulanger at Fontainebleau where he attended her masterclasses, and completed his studies in London with Gordon Green at the Royal Academy of Music, winning top prizes in piano and composition.
+He later played to Nadia Boulanger at Fontainebleau where he attended her masterclasses and continued studying in London with Martino Tirimo.
+At sixteen he was admitted to Gordon Green's class at the Royal Academy of Music and completed his studies there winning top prizes in piano and composition.

 Within a substantial repertoire, he also encompasses frequent performances of works by contemporary composers which he has commissioned or premiered.
 He has also given recitals and masterclasses at most of the UK’s principal conservatoires and universities.

-His playing has been broadcast by the BBC, ITV (Thames), Classic FM, US Radio, Polish Television and Radio, Swiss Television, French Radio, Netherlands Radio, ERT, CBC (Greece and Cyprus) and Radio New Zealand amongst many others, in addition to recitals at the Queen’s House, Greenwich and St John’s Smith Square, both of which were recorded live by Classic FM.
+His playing has been broadcast by the BBC, ITV (Thames), Classic FM, NTV Japan, Polish Television and Radio, Swiss Television, French Radio, Netherlands Radio, ERT, CBC (Greece and Cyprus) and Radio New Zealand amongst many others, in addition to recitals at the Queen’s House, Greenwich and St John’s Smith Square, both of which were recorded live by Classic FM.
 A documentary about his work has also been broadcast on the Cable Television network.
-He is a recipient of the Hellenic Foundation Arts Award and more recently appeared on the front cover of International Piano Magazine as featured artist..
+He is a recipient of the Hellenic Foundation Arts Award and more recently appeared on the front cover of International Piano Magazine as featured artist.

 The Daily Telegraph critic described his playing as "a truly astonishing fire and force" whilst the Evening Standard reviewer wrote "Amid shimmering right hand chords, Alvanis picked out essential melodic lines and daubed them onto the evening, like a graffiti artist out on a spraying spree.
 His touch was magical.
 The music swelled powerfully and the piano roared... the sound is with me still”.